-Ripjar develops software for large-scale data analysis.
-It was built by a team of data scientists, analysts, and technologists, with co-founders Jeremy Annis and Tom Griffin previously working at the GCHQ.
-The platform aims to improve risk screening, bolster cybersecurity, and to prevent financial crime.
+Ripjar develops AI software for large-scale data analysis.
+It was built by a team of data scientists, with co-founders Jeremy Annis and Tom Griffin previously working at GCHQ.
+The Ripjar platform aims to improve risk screening, bolster cybersecurity, and prevent financial crime.

 Ripjar’s primary offering is called Labyrinth, which uses natural language processing to analyse and monitor clients’ data and activity.
 It can flag fraudulent transactions and expose high-risk individuals (such as politically exposed persons) or organisations (such as those associated with financial crime or terrorism).

-Ripjar had its biggest year for revenue so far in 2020, owing to increases in remote working and digitalisation throughout COVID-19.
+Ripjar had its biggest year for revenue so far in 2020, owing to increases in remote working and digitalisation throughout the COVID-19 pandemic.
 It has around 20,000 clients across the globe, and just over 60 employees so far.
 The company has attended Cylon and Fintech Innovation Lab accelerators in London.

 Total funds raised: £34.5m